Time Out (1998 film)

-Time Out (Golpe de estadio, literally "Stadium Coup") is a 1998 Colombian film directed by Sergio Cabrera.
-It is a political satire, that as of 2016 was the highest-grossing Colombian films of all time.
+Time Out (Golpe de estadio, literally "Stadium Coup") is a 1998 Colombian film directed and co-written by Sergio Cabrera.
+It is a political satire loosely based in the Christmas truce of World War I, that as of 2016 was the highest-grossing Colombian films of all time.

 Plot

 The film is a political satire.
 An oil company locates a camp in a small village in Colombia, named New Texas, in order to do geological research.
 The village then attracts attacks by guerrillas, who are in constant battle with the local police.
-However, a kind of truce is called between the two sides during when the World Cup qualifying rounds are shown on television, and the match between Colombia and Argentina can only be seen on a single working TV in the town.
+However, a kind of truce is called between the two sides while the World Cup qualifying rounds are shown on television, and the match between Colombia and Argentina can only be seen on a single working TV in town.
 Colombia wins 5–0, and the two opposing sides find that they are cheering for the same team.